mcflan/z80_monitor/mkII/src/README.md

 The state of the project when I left it in 1991 and moved on to the MkIII (flight computer for the Aspire 1 rocket) was that I'd written enough code to test the main peripherals - keyboard, screen, UART - and so to test all the hardware.
-I never got as far as producing any applications or really doing much integration.
+I never got as far as producing any applications.